pandurangpatil/llm-chat/frontend-backend-integration.md

 - Use cursor-based pagination for message history
 - Deregister DB watchers on completion, disconnect, or timeout
 - Track active watchers to prevent resource exhaustion

-### Error Recovery
-- Automatic retry with exponential backoff
-- Graceful degradation when streaming fails
-- Offline support with local message queuing
-- Proper cleanup of DB watchers on all failure scenarios

 ## 10. Testing Strategy